Lululemon Athletica Inc.

 Bear Case

-• Earnings declined 21.6% in the most recent quarter, indicating significant profitability pressure.
+• Earnings declined 38% year-over-year in the most recent quarter, signaling significant margin pressure and operational challenges.

 Leadership & Competitive Position